 Civil Harassment Restraining Order

+What is a restraining order?
+How do I get a restraining order?
+Where do I go to get a restraining order?
 If you do not qualify for a domestic violence restraining order, you can file for a civil harassment restraining order.
 This is often used by clients seeking to protect themselves from neighbors, roommates, coworkers, or more distant family members.

 Emergency Protective Order (EPO)

 What is an emergency restraining order?
 How do I get an emergency restraining order?
 An EPO, although not a domestic violence restraining order, is a protective order issued at the time of the domestic violence arrest on the request of the arresting officer.
 The EPO restrains the arrested person from having contact or communication with the protected person and is valid for five (5) to seven (7) days; until the person arrested for domestic battery, criminal threats or stalking has first appeared in court at the arraignment.

 What is an criminal restraining order?
 How do I get a criminal restraining order?
 A CPO or a “no contact order” is issued in active domestic violence case through the district attorney’s office.
 Once a CPO is issued, the alleged abuser cannot contact the protected person by using email, letters, notes, or a phone.
 A CPO is issued to a “restrained person;” someone who has already been arrested, charged, or convicted for committing a crime against a victim.